Stakeholder Analysis and Management

 Stakeholders usually possess resources that the organization needs, and their ability to refrain from supplying those resources gives them power over the organization.
 Power can also stem from the ability to dictate alternatives or indirect influence.

-This non-trivial distribution of power in a group makes the problem of complex social groups and their interactions interesting.
+This non-trivial power distribution in a group makes the problem of complex social groups and their interactions interesting.

 Stakeholder management becomes vital because of its power over the organization and subsequent ability to cause unwanted damage.
 Their requirements must be considered in the decision-making processes or whenever a new project that might impact them is scheduled for implementation.